wolpert/svarm/README.md

 # SVARM

-Multi-tenant key/value datastore.
+Hyper-scaled control plane managing a multi-tenant key/value datastore.

 This is a love-letter to DynamoDB.

 ## Purpose